Overview

 Is Wisconsin-Madison test-optional?

-University of Wisconsin-Madison is test-optional, which means that it does not require applicants to submit their SAT or ACT scores.
-That means that some students will submit their test scores and others will not.
-If you choose not to submit your ACT or SAT score, the admissions officers will weigh your grades, extracurricular activities, essays, and interviews more heavily.
-If you are not sure whether you should submit your standardized test scores, our guide on submitting scores to test-optional schools can help.
+University of Wisconsin-Madison is test-optional, which means that applicants are permitted, but not required, to submit their standardized test scores.
+If you choose not to submit your scores, admissions officers will weigh your grades, extracurriculars, essays, and interviews more heavily.
+If you aren’t sure whether to submit your standardized test scores, Scholarships360’s guide on whether to submit your test scores to test-optional schools can help.

-What SAT/ACT score do you need to get into University of Wisconsin-Madison?
+What test scores do you need to get into University of Wisconsin-Madison?

-Colleges use standardized tests like the SAT and ACT as one of many factors to determine their admissions decisions.
+Colleges use standardized tests like the SAT, ACT, or CLT as one of many factors to determine their admissions decisions.
 A high score on one of these tests does not guarantee admission to a college, and a low score does not guarantee rejection.
-However, the majority of accepted applicants to University of Wisconsin-Madison receive between a 26 and a 32 on their ACT, or a 1310 and a 1490 on their SAT.
+However, the majority of accepted applicants to University of Wisconsin-Madison receive between a 28 and a 32 on their ACT, or a 1325 and a 1490 on their SAT.

 Early Action